top of page

 Governor Spanberger is Right:

 Virginians work hard – and they deserve prescriptions they can afford.
 But Virginia families, their doctors, even their pharmacists at the pharmacy counter don’t determine the costs of medicines.
-Behind the scenes, multi-billion-dollar drug middlemen are driving up costs and profiting from our prescription drug system.
+Behind the scenes, multi-billion-dollar insurance middlemen are driving up costs and profiting from our prescription drug system.

 Pharmacy benefit managers (PBMs) are corporate middlemen, often owned or controlled by large health insurers, that manage prescription drug formularies and pharmacy benefits.
 PBMs decide which drugs are covered, where patients can fill prescriptions and how much everyone pays.
 The vertical integration of PBMs, health insurers, major pharmacy chains, and other entities in the drug pricing system has led to unprecedented consolidation, unchecked abuse and profiteering at the expense of Virginians.